Why is there so much (direct) traffic showing in your Google Analytics?

 - Then click on Direct and then on the Homepage (usually represented by a slash

 - Once there start selecting different Secondary dimensions (at the top of the report)

-Here are some characteristics I used from waves of direct traffic I've detected across several of my clients and may coincide with your situation.
+Here are some characteristics I used from waves of direct traffic I detected across several of my client's websites which may coincide with your situation.

 - A) July 5, 2015: old flash versions (11.5 r502, 10.0 r183 and 13.0 r0)

 - B) January 25, 2016: Chrome 43.0.2357

 - C) In March 2016: Service Provider Hubspot

 - D) In July 2016: ISPs from data centers